 MTS students, staff and alumni may check out circulating materials for a four-week period.
 Items may be renewed for an additional four-week period, provided that another user does not have a HOLD request on the item and that the item is not overdue.
 MTS Faculty and D.Min students may check out circulating items for 6 months.
 There is no limit on the number of items an MTS student or faculty member may check out.
 Special borrowers are limited to three items checked out for a two-week period with one possible renewal.

-Audio, DVD and video tapes may be checked out for one week.
+Audio tapes, DVD and videos; MTS D.Min. projects and theses may be checked out for one week.

 Periodicals, microfilm, and microfiche may be used only in the library and DO NOT circulate.